luka-j/stories/README.md

 the goto from which the jump was made.

 Procedural statements starting with a greater than sign (>, i.e. :>) are goto-statements.
-Body of a goto-statement _must_ be a label.
+Body of a goto-statement _must_ contain a label.
 When execution reaches a goto-statement, it is redirected to the label and continues from there on.
 In case there is no label with the name designated by a goto-statement an InterpretationException is thrown.
+Body of a goto-statement can optionally consist of a condition, followed by a question mark (?), followed by a label name.
+In this case, the jump is executed iff the condition is fulfilled.

 Procedural statement equalling two greater then signs (i.e. :>>) is a return-statement.
 They _must_ follow a procedural label.
 When reached,